gebhardm/flm03/MQTT.md

-This document collects information on MQTT messages provided by the Fluksometer v03E; refer to [flukso.net](http://flukso.net).
+This document collects information on MQTT messages published by the Fluksometer v03E ([FLM03E](https://www.flukso.net/content/overdue-status-update)); refer to [flukso.net](http://flukso.net) for further information on Flukso.

-Note: MQTT topics of FLM02 and FLM03 are INCOMPATIBLY different; thus, currently existing subscription functionality (at least that provided by me) is NOT working out-of-the-box; depending on my investigations I will decide on how to adapt.
+Note: MQTT topics of FLM02 and FLM03 are to some extent INCOMPATIBLY different; thus, currently existing subscription functionality (at least that provided by me) is NOT working out-of-the-box; depending on my investigations I will decide on how to adapt.

 # Device topics
 Device topics of the Fluksometer start with ```/device/<device_id>/```.

 ## Configuration
-The configuration topics ```/device/+/config/``` provides three distinct sub-topics, ```flx```, ```kube```, and ```sensor```.
+The configuration topics ```/device/+/config/+``` provide three distinct sub-topics, ```flx```, ```kube```, and ```sensor``` showing the current FLM configuration.
 As payload a JSON object is sent that in the following is described in more detail.

 ### flx
 The ```flx``` topic provides as payload the basic configuration of sensors attached to the Fluksometer.
 Eight properties give insight in the sensor configuration as set in the sensor configuration page, plus a ```main``` property.
-The sensor properties are an enumeration of the ports 1 to 7 with value an object setting the respective sensor parameters:
+The sensor properties are an enumeration of the ports 1 to 7 with value an object describing the respective sensor parameters:

 	"ENUM": {
 		enable: 1|0,